TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.32.md

 ---

-The Pharisees heard the multitude murmuring these things concerning him; and the chief priests and the Pharisees sent officers to take him.
+The Pharisees heard the multitude murmuring these things concerning him, and the chief priests and the Pharisees sent officers to arrest him.